vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 To stake his claims, Ghaṭotkaca may have begun to issue his own gold coins; one such coin can, with some amount of confidence, be ascribed to a Ghaṭo(tkaca), on which he wields the imperial Garuḍa standard and takes the biruda ‘Kramāditya’.
 30 For the third time the Gupta Empire threatened to fall apart.
 I have analysed this episode elsewhere (Bakker 1997, 25–29).
 Here it may suffice to refer to the Bhitarī Stone Pillar Inscription of Skandagupta in which, following Mirashi, we may find references to three wars conducted by Skandagupta.
 The first one records how Skandagupta, while his father Kumāra was still emperor, raised again the faltering fortune of his family (vicalitakula lakṣmī) by vanquishing his enemies.
 Mirashi took this as a reference to the Vākāṭakas and Pravarasena’s campaign on the northern banks of the Nar madā may have had to do with it.
 31 I consider it most plausible that in the struggle for power between the centre—the yuvarāja Skandagupta (in lieu of Kumāragupta)—and the viceroy of Vidiśā, Pravarasena had chosen the side of his brother-in-law, Ghaṭotkaca.
 Another ally of the Vidiśā party was in all likelihood the faction of the local Nāgas.
 The civil war may have dragged on for a decade and may have intensified after the death of Kumāragupta when Skandagupta’s fortunes reached rock bottom (viplutāṁvaṁśalakṣmīm),32 but the end was a total defeat of Vidiśā.
 Skandagupta’s Junagaḍh Rock Inscrip tion contains a verse in which Skandagupta boasts about how ‘he was for ever triumphant, (when) he took the antidotal herb, namely the Garuḍa/imperial command, to fight against the Serpent Kings (i.e. the Nāgas) whose hoods were uplifted in pride and arrogance’.
 33 and the Kevala–Narasiṁha Temple Inscription reports the death of Ghaṭotkaca.

-30 P.L.
-Gupta 1946, 316: ‘The Leningrad Museum [possesses a coin] with the king on the obverse (nimbate, standing to left, holding bow in left hand and arrow in the right), Garuḍa standard is on the right of the king; beneath the left arm is inscribed Ghaṭo with a crescent above.
+30 P.ḶGupta 1946, 316: ‘The Leningrad Museum [possesses a coin] with the king on the obverse (nimbate, standing to left, holding bow in left hand and arrow in the right), Garuḍa standard is on the right of the king; beneath the left arm is inscribed Ghaṭo with a crescent above.
 It bears traces of marginal legend ending in (gu)pta(h. ).
 On the reverse of the coin is the Goddess (holding lotus in left hand and pāśa (fillet) in out stretched right hand) with a symbol on the top left corner.
 The legend on this side is not certain but seems to be kramāditya.’
 Cf. Altekar 1954, 310.
 On account of its weight, 9.16 g (141.2 grains), Tandon 2014, 4 f. argues that this coin was ‘almost certainly issued some length of time after the accession of Skandagupta’.

 Another coin ascribed to Ghaṭotkaca was published by Ajit Ghosh in JNSI 22 (1960), 120 f.
 The attribution of this coin to Ghaṭotkaca is dubious; Ellen Raven reads skanda instead of ghaṭo and ascribes this coin to Skandagupta (personal communication).